eliashaeussler/trumpinator/README.md

 4. Press *Run* (or Cmd+R / Ctrl+R)

 ### Build files
-Download the Build files for your Operating System and run them.
+Download the Build files from the [Releases](https://github.com/eliashaeussler/trumpinator/releases) section for your Operating System and run them.
 The following systems are currently supported:

 * macOS
 * Windows (32-/64-bit)
 * Linux (32-/64-bit)

-You can find the latest releases here: [Releases](https://github.com/eliashaeussler/trumpinator/releases)

 ## Requirements
 There is just one thing you need: Download and install at least **Java 8** to run the program.
 You can get the latest version of Java directly here: https://www.java.com/download/